 From traditional taverns to creative fusion dining, Mykonos has an excellent food scene.
-While the highest concentration of restaurants are clustered in Mykonos Town (“Chora”), you’ll find at least one decent place to eat at most of the island’s 25 beaches.
-Foodies should make a beeline for Kiki’s Taverna above Agios Sostis beach, the most renowned of them all, while Ornos beaches has ample choice for picky eaters.
-Here are the 10 best restaurants to visit on your holiday in Mykonos.
+While the highest concentration of restaurants are clustered in Mykonos Town (Chora), you’ll find at least one great place to eat at most of the island’s 25 beaches – picky eaters included!
+Here are our picks for the best restaurants in Mykonos to try on your next villa holiday.

 Perched above Agios Sostis beach, Kiki’s is the island’s culinary star.
 Don’t expect fuss or pretentions though; this unassuming little taverna seats only 50 diners and has a strict no-reservation policy (allegedly not even waived for for Kimye).
-It’s Mykonos’ worst-kept secret though, so expect a queue of hopeful diners snaking out of the door, sipping on complimentary wine spritzers as they wait.
-There’s no electricity, so all the dishes, from tender pork skewers to smoky octopus, are grilled – to perfection, we might add.
+It’s Mykonos’ worst-kept secret, so expect a queue of hopeful diners snaking out of the door, sipping on complimentary wine spritzers as they wait.
+There’s no electricity, so all the dishes, from tender pork skewers to smoky octopus, are freshly grilled to perfection.

 The chic Interni lures a fashionable crowd to its Paola Navone-designed sunken courtyard – all ceramic-potted cacti, acres of white stone, woven rattan lighting and marble-topped tables.
 The menu gives a creative Asian twist to Mediterranean classics; think beef tataki or ceviche.